ataiva-software/vertex/infrastructure/database/IMPLEMENTATION_SUMMARY.md

 **Test Coverage**: Comprehensive integration tests
 **Documentation**: Complete with examples

-The Eden DevOps Suite database implementation provides a solid foundation for building the core business services.
-All repository patterns, service interfaces, and testing infrastructure are in place to support rapid development of the Eden Vault, Eden Flow, and Eden Task services.
+The Vertex DevOps Suite database implementation provides a solid foundation for building the core business services.
+All repository patterns, service interfaces, and testing infrastructure are in place to support rapid development of the Vertex Vault, Vertex Flow, and Vertex Task services.